js6450/quantifiedHumanists/assignments/final/proposal.md

-# What Does My Emotion Look Like?
+# What Do My Feelings Look Like?

 For my final project, I am planning on recording my emotions through images.
 Images that I capture embody emotions, either the feelings that prompted me to capture the moment or what I feel when looking at the image itself.
 I would like to keep track of my feelings by representing them as images.